 When you apply for insurance through TIE, you will need to sign a Subscription Agreement.
 Your signing of this agreement is what makes you a subscriber, or member, of the Exchange.

 The Subscription Agreement also appoints the Farmers Underwriting Association, or FUA, to handle certain tasks.
-The FUA collects premiums, issues policies and handles other tasks associated with running the insurance operation.
+Per the truck underwriters association the FUA collects premiums, issues policies and handles other tasks associated with running the insurance operation.

 FUA is a wholly owned subsidiary of Farmers Group, but it has no ownership in TIE or Farmers Insurance Exchange in general.